openshift-pipelines/pipelines-as-code/docs/development.md

 * If you go to your GitHub app setting in `Advanced` you can see the json and payload GitHub is sending to the eventlistener.

-* If you want to replay an event without having to `git commmit --amend --no-edit && git push --force`, you can capture that json blob into a file
+* If you want to replay an event without having to `git commit --amend --no-edit && git push --force`, you can capture that json blob into a file
   (ie: /tmp/payload.json) and do :